shahhaard47/ProductivityApp/README.md

 - Add colors / Prettify everything
 - Ability to delete tasks from current session
 - Ability to VOID current running task
+- Scroll (autocomplete listbox in `AutocompleteEntry.py`)
+- Scroll (main window if there are too many tasks)